Muhammad: Origins of Islam:

 be steadfast in your Lord’s cause.)

 But Muhammad was inconsolable, so Khadija took him to the only person she could think might be able to verify the nature of what had happened, her cousin Waraqa.
 Waraqa, an Ebionite Christian, had been one of the founding four Hanifs.
-He recognized Muhammad’s experience for what it was: “If this be true, Khadija, there has come to him the great divinity who came to Moses aforetime, and lo, he is the Prophet of this people,” says Karen Armstrong in Muhammad: A Prophet for Our Time.
+He recognized Muhammad’s experience for what it was: “If this be true, Khadija, there has come to him the great divinity who came to Moses aforetime, and lo, he is the Prophet of this people,” quotes Karen Armstrong in Muhammad: A Prophet for Our Time.
 Waraqa told Muhammad that he would be persecuted and that he should “see his life as one of deliberate preparation rather than random fate.”
 He pointed out that “all the brokenness in his past had actually prepared him to unleash his potential as a world changer.”

 Some scholars doubt that Muhammad would have been the successful businessman he was, had he been unable to read and write the correspondence and documentation relating to his own business.
-He may have been able to read both Arabic and the Aramaic in common use by the Jewish community at the time.
+He may have been able to read both Arabic and the aramaic in common use by the Jewish community at the time.
 They suggest that the epithet the Qur’an uses for Muhammad: “an-nabi al-ummi” traditionally meaning “the unlettered Prophet,” might instead mean “The Prophet for the unlettered,” in other words, for the people without a holy book.
 “We did not give [the Arabs] any previous books to study, nor sent them any previous Warners before you.”
-(The Qur’an 34:44).
+(Qur’an 34:44).

 The revelations that Muhammad received were conveyed to others in words remote from his world: he was not known to have composed any poetry and had no special rhetorical gifts.
 From the first revelation, the Suras (chapters) of the Qur’an would deal with matters of belief, law, politics, ritual, spirituality and personal conduct, cosmology, and economics in what Karen Armstrong describes as an “entirely new literary form.”
 The Qur’an itself states, “If you are in doubt of what We have revealed to Our messenger, then produce one chapter like it.
 Call upon all your helpers, besides God, if you are truthful.”
-(The Qur’an 2.23) No one was able to do this.
+(Qur’an 2.23) No one was able to do this.

 The Revelations and the Qur’an

-Barnaby Rogerson writes in The Prophet Muhammad: A Biography, “Medieval Islam considered the Qur’an to be a document that had existed throughout all eternity, graven like the tablets of Moses by the hand of God.
+Barnaby Rogerson writes in The Prophet Muhammad: A BiographyMedieval Islam considered the Qur’an to be a document that had existed throughout all eternity, graven like the tablets of Moses by the hand of God.
 They saw Muhammad as little more than God’s scribe and even considered the classical Arabic of the Qur’an to be created by God and the eternal language of heaven.
 This concept, although it might have been relevant in its own time, is no longer so useful.
 It is more enlightening to see the illiterate Prophet grappling in an attempt to place the sacred revelations within a human language, with all its limitations.
 It was a task into which he poured all his energy and abilities.
 It will be remembered that Muhammad testified, ‘Never once did I receive a revelation without thinking my soul had been torn away from me.’
 It is also clear that he constantly strove towards ultimate perfection in this task of recitation.
-Perhaps he knew he had succeeded when the recitations no longer sounded within him as clear as a bell, but he could hear them as if they were dictated by an angel standing ‘at a distance of two bows – or even closer.’”
+Perhaps he knew he had succeeded when the recitations no longer sounded within him as clear as a bell, but he could hear them as if they were dictated by an angel standing ‘at a distance of two bows – or even closer.’

 Idries Shah in The Sufis says, “For the Sufis of the classical period, the Koran is the encoded document which contains Sufi teachings.
 Theologians tend to assume that it is capable of interpretation only in a conventionally religious way; historians are inclined to look for earlier literary or religious sources; others for evidence of contemporary events reflected in its pages.
 For the Sufi, the Koran is a document with numerous levels of transmission, each one of which has a meaning in accordance with the capacity for understanding of the reader.
 It is this attitude toward the book which made possible the understanding between people who were of nominally Christian, pagan or Jewish backgrounds—a feeling which the orthodox could not understand.
 The Koran in one sense is therefore a document of psychological importance.
 Chapter 112 of the Koran is an excellent example of this synthesizing capacity of the book.
 This is one of the shortest chapters, and it may be translated thus: Say, O messenger, to the people: ‘He, Allah, is Unity!
 Allah the Eternal.
-Fathering nobody, and not himself engendered—And absolutely nothing is like him!’”
+Fathering nobody, and not himself engendered—And absolutely nothing is like him!’

 “For the Sufi, the Koran is a document with numerous levels of transmission, each one of which has a meaning in accordance with the capacity for understanding of the reader.”